Construkted-Reality/content-marketing-ideas-01/writing_guidance.md

 I'm gonna lay out a checklist of stuff I'd like to have.
 It'll make the whole writing gig a bit smoother, you know?

-Crafting Compelling Titles
+### Crafting Compelling Titles
 I often come across titles like "How to do X with Y,Z technology."
 These don't excite me because X or Y are usually unfamiliar unless they're already well-known.
 Its rarely the dream to use X unless X is the dream.

-My dream isn’t to use instructor, its to do something valueble with the data it extracts
+My dream isn’t to use instructor, its to do something valuable with the data it extracts

 An effective title should: